DSruthiSarika/fuzzy-neural-wind-forecast/README.md

 ## Future Work

-* Apply advanced deep learning models such as LSTM for time-series forecasting
+* Apply deep learning models such as LSTM for improved time-series forecasting
 * Validate the model on large-scale real-world datasets
-* Incorporate additional environmental variables for improved accuracy
+* Incorporate additional environmental variables for enhanced accuracy
-* Extend the system for real-time forecasting applications
+* Extend the system to real-time forecasting applications

 ---